59-65-47 Third Option Law Explanations

 (d) educational records shall be maintained by the parent-teacher and include:

 NOTE: 59-65-47 is the only option which mandates parental maintenance of student records.
+We added this section to give parents an extra layer of privacy.

 (1) a plan book, diary, or other record indicating subjects taught and activities in which the student and parent-teacher engage;